-Did you know that 13 million Americans suffer from age-related macular degeneration?
-With many of the baby boomer generation beginning to reach their 60s this number will continue to rise.
+Did you know that 19.8 million Americans suffer from age-related macular degeneration?
+The baby boomer generation is beginning to age so this number will continue to rise.
 But the good news is there are things you can do to prevent macular degeneration.

-Some early signs of macular degeneration are unexplained shadowy areas, straight lines that look wavy, or dark spots in your vision.
-If you notice any of these signs see your eye doctor immediately to find out if you are developing macular degeneration.
-Macular degeneration is a progressive condition, the longer you wait the worse it will get.
+Some early signs of age-related macular degeneration (AMD) are unexplained shadowy areas, straight lines that look wavy, or dark spots in your vision.
+If you notice any of these signs, see your eye doctor immediately to find out if you are developing AMD.
+Macular degeneration is a progressive condition; the longer you wait the worse it will get.

 Most Common Cause of Blindness

 Macular degeneration is the leading cause of vision loss in Americans 65 or older.
 It is also the most common cause of legal blindness in that age range.
-We say legal blindness because people may still be able to see, just not well enough to do many of the things that they are used to doing.
+Legal blindness means you may still be able to see, just not well enough to do things you’re used to doing.
 Driving, operating dangerous equipment, and more could get tricky to do safely.

-The macula is the portion of the retina we use when driving, reading, watching television, recognizing faces, and other fine or detailed work.
-Macular degeneration makes doing these normal every day activities impossible.
+The macula is the portion of the retina we use when driving, reading, watching television, recognizing faces, and other detailed work.
+Macular degeneration makes doing these normal everyday activities impossible.

 - High blood pressure